Open-Set Graph Anomaly Detection via Normal Structure Regularisation: Additional Experimental Results

-This section studies the sensitivity of NSReg to the relation label $\alpha$ for unconnected normal relations, which defines the normality of the relationship between two unconnected normal nodes.
-The AUC-ROC and AUC-PR results depicted in Figure \ref{fig:ps} demonstrate stability across a wide spectrum, indicating the robustness of NSReg with respect to the setting of this hyperparameter.
+We report the GAD performance on all test anomalies in both AUC-ROC and AUC-PR with respect to $\lambda$ and $\alpha$ in Figure \ref{fig:apd_ps_alpha} and Figure \ref{fig:apd_ps_lambda}, respectively.
+The results demonstrate stability across a wide spectrum, indicating the robustness of NSReg with respect to their settings.